The Amazing Health Transformations: What Happens to Your Body When You Quit Smoking

 On the other hand, quitting smoking requires strong will and serious commitment from the smoker, and there are helping factors, including regular exercise and a healthy diet.

-In this regard, nutrition specialist Bashayer Al-Badr talked in a previous interview with “Al-Araby” about the importance of following a specific diet when quitting smoking, because nicotine speeds up the metabolism, that is, the conversion of food into energy.
+In this regard, nutrition specialist Bashayer Al-Badr talked in a previous interview with “Al-Araby” regarding the importance of following a specific diet when quitting smoking, because nicotine speeds up the metabolism, that is, the conversion of food into energy.

 Al-Badr advised former smokers to divide meals into small and dispersed throughout the day in order to prevent the feeling of hunger, and to focus on consuming fruits and vegetables because of the excellent vitamins and nutrients they contain to raise immunity, with a focus on consuming a good amount of protein that gives a longer feeling of satiety.